jbebe/fo4anomaly/Tools/aotc/voices/README.md

 	-radio-
 trader_tutorial_anomalies_1:
 	-radio-
+	Just think about it man.
+Next time it could be you in this place.
+Haha.
+	Anyhow.
+Be extremely careful near anomalies.
+	As soon as you hear the detector beeping, grab the bolts and toss them in front of you.
+	Alrighty.
+Talk to you.
 trader_tutorial_binocular:
 	yeah, marked one. dont forget to use the binoculars. they will help you see enemies before they see you. and also avoid getting deep in shit. its got a built in target indicator.